codeboxed/Plist-to-JSON/README.md

 # PlistToJson

-A Javascript library for converting .plist files to JSON objects with Titanium API.
+A Javascript library for converting .PLIST files to JSON objects with Titanium API.

 Created by: